Chymyst/chymyst-core/docs/chymyst01.md

 ```

-### Error: Redefining input molecules
+### Error: Redefining chemistry

+Chemical laws are immutable and statically defined in a `JoinRun` program.
+All reactions that consume a certain molecule must be declared in one RS.
+Once it is declared that a certain molecule starts certain reactions, users cannot add new reactions that consume that molecule.

-It is also an error to write a reaction whose input molecule was already used as input at another RS.
+For this reason, it is an error to write a reaction whose input molecule is already _used as input_ at another RS.

 ```scala
 val x = m[Int]